Introduction to basketry

 Are there any other costs?
 Is there anything I need to bring?

 PLEASE NOTE THAT IN SOME SESSIONS YOU MAY BE WORKING WITH DYES AND PAINTS SO YOU WILL NEED TO BRING AN APRON/WEAR OLD CLOTHES AND SHOES.
-YOU WILL BE ADVISED IN ADVANCE WHICH SESSIONS YOU WILL NEED TO COME PREPARED FOR THIS.
+YOU WILL BE ADVISED IN ADVANCE.

 When I've finished, what course can I do next?

-City Lit has a selection of Basketry and Contemporary Craft courses for beginners to advanced learners and professional practitioners.
+City Lit has a selection of Basketry and Contemporary Craft courses for beginners to advanced learners and professional practitioners where, you can further develop your skills.
 Please browse the website to view our upcoming courses.

 John was introduced to basketry by a Crafts Council exhibition in 1999, where he was impressed enough to undertake a four-year City & Guilds course in creative basketry at the City Lit.
 This has transmogrified into the two-year VA190 course John now runs and teaches on.
 John's specialty is rushwork but he is comfortable with other materials and techniques and encourages experimental work following sound and basic groundwork.
 John believes that craft work is an essential human occupation.
 When not teaching basketry John repairs harps.